Here's what pro YouTuber Finn McKenty uses to work — and how it can elevate your WFH space | CNN Underscored

 “My advice for anybody starting a YouTube channel is to focus more on audio than video,” says McKenty.
 “People are pretty tolerant of crappy video.
 They’re not tolerant of crappy audio.”

-McKenty also stresses that “you don’t need anything fancy,” noting that a solid microphone like the $129 Blue Yeti (our current top pick) can yield some really strong audio quality when you treat your space properly.
+McKenty also stresses that “you don’t need anything fancy,” noting that a solid microphone like the $129.99 Blue Yeti (our current top pick) can yield some really strong audio quality when you treat your space properly.
 For the latter, McKenty recommends picking up a cheap set of acoustic foam panels (such as this popular $25 set) to keep your voice from bouncing off the walls and creating echoes.
-In fact, if you’re recording your voice off-camera, you can improve your vocal capture using stuff you probably have laying around the house.
+In fact, if you’re recording your voice off-camera, you can improve your vocal capture using stuff you probably have lying around the house.

 “If it’s for a podcast or if you’re recording voiceover, put a blanket over yourself when you record it,” says McKenty.
 “You’ll feel silly, like you’re telling a ghost story, but it’ll make a huge difference.”